ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 }
 </code-example>

-In this example, we need to listen for the stream of hereos.
-We set the `heroes$` property to the Observable returned from the `heroeService.entities$`.
+In this example, you need to listen for the stream of hereos.
+The `heroes$` property references the `heroeService.entities$` Observable.
 When state is changed as a result of a successful HTTP request (initiated by `getAll()`, for example), the heroes$ property will emit the latest Hero array.

 By default, the service includes the `loading$` Observable to indicate whether an HTTP request is in progress.
-This helps our application manage loading states.
+This helps applications manage loading states.